 THEN, ANSWER THE QUESTION BELOW TO SEE HOW VULNERABLE YOUR HOME MAY BE.

 The fire resistance of your roof is determined by the fire rating of your roof covering, it’s proper installation, and timely maintenance & upkeep of those vulnerable areas.

 If your roof has reached the end of its service life, it should be replaced.
 IBHS recommends hiring a professional roofing contractor to replace or repair your roof covering.

 If you have an untreated wood shake roof, the only solution for reducing your wildfire risk is to replace it with a rated roof covering.
-Regardless of your fire hazard, given that many Class A roof coverings are available, IBHS recommends installing a Class A covering if you are living in a wildfire-prone area.
+Regardless of your fire hazard, given the availability of Class A roof coverings, IBHS recommends installing a Class A covering if you are living in a wildfire-prone area.

 The roof covering and edge are the most vulnerable part of a home.
 Because of its large, relatively horizontal surface, the roof has the most severe exposure to all elements, including sun and rain, and during a wildfire, embers.
 Because of these exposures, roof coverings tend to require more maintenance and typically have a shorter service life than other construction materials used on the outside of homes.

 Fire ratings for roofs provide a measure of the amount of protection.
 Class A provides the highest protection and Class C the lowest.
 At a minimum, unrated roofs, such as an untreated wood shake roof, should be replaced by a rated roof.
 Class A roofs are commonly available and can be very affordable, so they can be well worth the cost.
 Regardless of roof type, it should be kept in good condition and free of combustible debris.
 Your local building and fire departments would know about any special requirements that may apply to your community.